-Higashiyama District is located in the east Kyoto, refers to a specific area which has several world-famous tourist attractions such as Kiyomizu Temple.
+Higashiyama District located in eastern Kyoto City, refers to a specific area that has several world-famous tourist attractions such as Kiyomizu Temple.
 This is where you can get the typical image of Kyoto, and immerse yourself into Japanese culture and its long history.
-In this article, we will introduce the best places to visit in Higashiyama area.
+In this article, we will introduce the best places to visit in the Higashiyama area.

-You will love Kyoto Higashima area if you want to see:
+You will love the Kyoto Higashima area if you want to see:

 - Historical sites